vgmenon/WebPortfolio_VGMenon/content/_index.md

           date_start: '2020-08-01'
           date_end: '2022-05-31'
           description: |2-
-              * Sediment characteristics and dynamics analysis with the aid of instruments such as LISST-100X, Settling column, Aqualogger, and Water-column simulator.
+              * Sediment characteristics and dynamics analysis with the aid of instruments such as LISST-100X, Cameras, Aqualogger, and experimental set up involving water flume, Water-column simulator, and settling column.
               * Analysis of datasets for particle size distribution and settling velocity using Python, MATLAB and Image analysis using ImageJ Fiji software.
               * Preparation of bottles for sample handling and processing, following certain acid-bath/wash and GEOTRACES protocol as needed.
               * Setting up ICP-MS and ICP-OES and sample preparation.
-              * Troubleshoot the potential sources of contamination and optimise the blank by iterative blank measurements to eastablish a protocol for measuring Pt concentrations in picomolar range.
     design:
       columns: '2'
   - block: portfolio